 With a few breaks it took us about four hours.
 It’s become one of our favourite walks in Cornwall, and definitely a great way to spend the morning before a satisfying pub lunch!

 18. Descend to the secluded beach at Lantic Bay

-One of the highlights of walking along the coastal path from Polruan is the beautiful secluded beach at Lantic Bay.
+One of the highlights of walking along the coastal path from Polruan is Lantic Bay, where you will find one of the most beautifully secluded beaches in Cornwall.
 If you walk the path from Polruan, you’ll get a stunning view of the beach for about a kilometre as you approach.

 Not into hiking?
 Don’t worry, you don’t need to walk along the path to reach the beach.
 There’s a National Trust car park just inland from Lantic Bay.
 There’s still a bit of a walk down to the beach (15 minutes or so), which is then a steep climb when you come back up.

 The beach is enclosed on either side by the bay, and when the tide is down it’s a beautifully pristine stretch of sand.
 It’s an especially nice beach to visit with dogs, as they are welcome all year round and you can let them off lead freely without any chance of them running off anywhere.